 Mallorca family holidays put to the test

 Veteran traveller and father of three, Daniel Simpson, has worked with the family firm over a decade.
-Having a Cretan mother, Daniel is used to the legendary welcome children can expect in the Greek islands, but would Spanish Mallorca prove as popular?
+Having a Cretan mother, Dan is used to the legendary welcome children can expect in the Greek islands, but would Spanish Mallorca prove as popular?

-However, the gardens at both villas provided countless hours of entertainment for the children, with hide-and-seek and ‘push Daddy in the pool’ being their favourite games.
+However, the garden provided countless hours of entertainment for the children, with hide-and-seek and ‘push Daddy in the pool’ being their favourite games.
 For city children from northern climes, the simple pleasure of running around a large sunny garden all day seems to know no bounds.
 I lost count of the number of times I ended up in the water, while my wife lost herself in her Kindle.
 The pool was a perfect oasis for privacy and play, just right for throwing children about and also the more serious business of teaching them to swim.
 And last, but by no means least, the air-conditioned bedrooms at both houses meant that the children were able to sleep soundly: happy days.

 Puerto Pollença is a brilliant beach for children – long, gently shelving, backed by plenty of low-key cafés, restaurants and shops brimming with brightly-coloured beach paraphernalia.
 The sand is soft and perfect for creative Dads; I would go as far as to suggest that my sandcastle will go down in history as one of the greatest ever seen on those shores, though the children showed a rather uncharitable lack of interest!

 For a change of scene, we ventured into Alcúdia for a visit to the water park, assuming the children would be thrilled.
 In fact, our youngest found the whole thing rather terrifying and it took a lot of Haribo to gain her forgiveness for a ride on the slide.
 Another good lesson in parenting: those simple pleasures really are the best.